code4romania/alex-api/specs/README.md

 # OpenAPI specifications

 This folder is reserved for OpenAPI specifications.
+Also, check [devcontainer readme](../.devcontainer/README.md) for dev environment related options.

 ## Building documentation